Dome Club Ltd

 - Immersive Experiences, UK

-Fibreglass Newtonian - Cocky Eek, Netherlands Go-Vex mirror
+Fibreglass Newtonian - Cocky Eek, Netherlands Go-Vex spherical mirror

 - Soul Dome, UK Fibreglass Newtonian